iamVP7/mozwebext_book/manuscript/Motivational_tab.md

 #### What is chrome_url_overrides ??

-We can remember it as URL Overrider, means it will be over riding the default with the value we give in the extension.
-In our example we are saying to  over ride the **newtab** , so whenever there is a new tab created if our extension is installed then, our extension will be over riding the other pages and will show the page which we have defined.
+We can remember it as URL Overrider, means it will be overriding the default with the value we give in the extension.
+In our example, we are saying to override the **newtab**, so whenever there is a new tab created if our extension is installed then, our extension will be overriding the other pages and will show the page which we have defined.

 So our definition will be like below,